Deminei/BlogPlatform/README.md

 ## Testing the application

 To test the application, simply follow the steps described in the functionalities after running the project.

+## Added Docker Files!

+Dockerized for convenience
+To run this project as a Docker image:

+1. run `docker build -t my-blog-app .`
+2. Use docker to run the image created.

 ## Happy Blogging!